ChandlerU11/ChandlerU11.github.io/content/posts/clean_data.md

-Despite differing titles, the the vast majority of these samples occur either in my old college town of Starkville, MS or very close to it, and nearly all the rest occur somewhere in Mississippi or in the South.
+Despite differing titles, the vast majority of these samples occur either in my old college town of Starkville, MS or very close to it, and nearly all the rest occur somewhere in Mississippi or in the South.
 Because we don't have a way to convert these titles to a more specific location without getting really messy, I believe it will suffice to use weather data for Starkville, MS as a proxy for all the missing values we have.

 ```python